 Two Common ‘Christian Swear Words’

-So let me give you a couple of four-letter words that Christians should mortify with quickness: “luck” and “fate.”
+So let me give you a couple of Christian swear words that believers should mortify with quickness: “luck” and “fate.”
 These words and their concepts are unbiblical and atheistic.
 Luck communicates randomness while fate describes a inevitability of something happening without a purpose.
 Both are blind and impersonal.

 Undermining and Obscuring Who God Is